course-files/DistributedDatabases-HDFS-MapReduce-WideColumn/setup-hadoop.md

-# HBase on Hadoop HDFS and MapReduce
+# Hadoop Setup in a Fully Distributed Mode

 ## 1. Build the Images